Skip to main content

 Unfortunately, bug zappers don't do the same things humans can-- which is why mosquitoes aren't attracted to them!

-Best Ways Stop Mosquitoes from Biting
+Best Ways to Stop Mosquitoes from Biting

 Turns out, carbon dioxide and body odor chemistry are elements we can't control.
-But luckily, there are a handful of voluntary actions that we can do to lower mosquito presence.
+But luckily, there are a handful of voluntary actions that we can do to lower mosquito presence

 Learn more